 Your Danbury Library card can be used at other Connecticut libraries.
 Some restrictions may apply to particular services or access to certain collections.

 How do I log into my library account?

 Click on the “My Account” button in the top right corner of this page to access your library account online.
 You will be prompted to enter your name, first and last, as well as your Danbury Library card number.

 What do I currently have checked out?

 How do I place an item on hold?

 Patrons may request that books, movies and other materials be held aside for them.
-Holds are limited to 10 per library card and remain on the hold shelf for 3 days.
+Holds are limited to 25 per library card and remain on the hold shelf for 3 days.
 Materials can be requested online or by phone.
 Items owned by other libraries may only be requested by Danbury Residents.

 How do I renew a book online?

 Patrons may renew materials online.
 All materials may be renewed except items with reserves, those on which you owe fines, downloadable items, or items with restricted renewal.
 For details about renewals and renewal limits for certain library items, please see our “Borrowing Policies” page.

 To renew items checked out, sign into your library account and navigate to “Checkouts” to see materials that are currently checked out to you.
 Click “Renew All” or tick the boxes for the individual items you’d like to renew and click “Renew Marked.”
 For more detail, visit our Encore help page.